{user_name}

 Learning begins where imagination becomes tangible.

-From this conviction, Johannes Glaser of the engineering firm Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of the Technical University of Berlin, met in the electrical lab in Nordheim.
+From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technical University of Berlin, met in the electronics lab in Nordheim.

-Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation MakerBot 3D printer to the group.
+Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation 3D printer from MakerBot to the group.

-This device gives students direct access to additive manufacturing—beyond theoretical concepts.
-Complex industrial projects at the group can now be made tangible within student projects, not just thought through.
-The ability to realize one's own ideas directly creates a practical bridge between teaching and research.
-In addition to initial experience with 3D printing, students gain mindsets and working methods characteristic of innovative development processes.
+This device gives students direct access to additive manufacturing - beyond theoretical concepts.
+Complex industrial projects at the group can now be not only conceived but also made tangible within student projects.
+The ability to realize one’s own ideas directly builds a practical bridge between teaching and research.
+In addition to initial experience in 3D printing, students acquire mindsets and working methods that characterize innovative development processes.

-The entire group under the direction of Prof. Dr. Axel Küpper thanks sincerely for this valuable contribution to practice-oriented education.
+The entire group under the direction of Prof. Dr. Axel Küpper warmly thanks for this valuable contribution to practice-oriented education.

-To the Service-centric Networking department - TU Berlin
+To the Service-centric Networking group - TU Berlin

 Pioneering spirit from student days strengthens control engineering lab

-THWS thanks Johannes Glaser for the 'ball balance', a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!
+THWS thanks Johannes Glaser for the “ball scale,” a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!

 View